Offley: Great Offley

-Great Offley lies on the top of a chalk escarpment ridge (521 ft/159 metres above sea level) in the centre of the parish (the most north eastern ridge of the Chiltern Hills), and its population is 673.
+Great Offley lies on the top of a chalk escarpment ridge (521 ft/159 metres above sea level) in the centre of the parish (the most north eastern ridge of the Chiltern Hills).
+Road signs and Ordnance Survey maps call the village Great Offley, but the Royal Mail just uses Offley in postal addresses.

 Offa, King of Mercia in the 8th century, is said to have built a palace here and thus gave his name to the village.
 There is a most interesting group of buildings, including Offley Place, which was rebuilt in 1810 but which retains a Tudor porch and a 17th-century wing.

-The church named after St. Mary Magdalene contains some attractive monuments.
-Its nave is Early English, and the chancel was recased and its interior built by Sir Thomas Salusbury in the 18th century.
-The tower dates from about 1800.
+The parish church is dedicated to St Mary Magdalene and contains some attractive monuments.
+Its nave dates back to the 13th century.
+The chancel was extensively remodelled by Sir Thomas Salusbury in the 18th century, and the tower was rebuilt in brick in 1800.